aqipro/aqilink-docs/docs/README.md

 # Get started

-Discover our documentation portal to build, operate, maintain or enhance our SAP certified integration **`aqilink`**.
-Check [our website](https://aqipro.com) to learn more about the product.
-Would you rather watch videos than reading text?
-Then visit our [Youtube channel](https://www.youtube.com/channel/UCoY_TGyXEJkpK7LVxJNWHYg).
+Explore our documentation portal to learn how to build, operate, maintain, or enhance our SAP-certified integration, **`aqilink`**.
+For more information about the product, visit [our website](https://aqipro.com).
+Prefer watching videos over reading text?
+Check out our [Youtube channel](https://www.youtube.com/@aqipro).

    <img src="_media/architecture_1.png" width="80%" border="0" alt="aqipro - High Level Architecture"/>